 6 – Rust-Oleum Automotive 248915 32-Ounce Truck Bed Coating, Black

-If you’re looking for a smooth finish and a product manufactured in the US, look no further.
+If you’re looking for a smooth finish and a liner product manufactured in the US, look no further.
 This black truck bedlining is made from good quality polymer, a coating that helps prevent against wear and tear.
-A lot of people look for blended polyurethane like in Al’s Liner ALS-BL or just urethane, but polymer also works surprisingly well.
+Many people look for blended polyurethane like in Al’s Liner ALS-BL or just urethane, but polymer also works surprisingly well.
 DIY polyurethane is stiffer, while polymer provides a smoother coating.

-It coats evenly and quickly and dries rapidly too.
-You can choose to apply it by brushing, spraying or rolling it on your truck bed and get a nice textured finish.
+This waterproof liner coats evenly and dries rapidly as well.
+You can apply the liner by brushing, spraying or rolling it on your truck bed and get a nice textured finish when done.

 You get a roller frame and cover, a scuff pad, a brush and a roller pan to make your life easier.